Students walk through Meerwarth Courtyard.

 As head of Blair's student life office, it is my pleasure to be involved in many aspects of our students’ lives and to serve as a day-to-day resource for them and for parents.
 In addition to providing support to students, many of whom are our advisees, my colleagues and I also work closely with housemasters, advisors, coaches and teachers to ensure that residential life at Blair runs smoothly and to identify and manage any challenges proactively.
 Our work runs the gamut from planning community events, organizing campus clubs and activities, and sponsoring leadership opportunities to planning global travel during school breaks, supporting campus spiritual life, and encouraging student health and wellness.

-Given that 80 percent of our students live here on campus, one of my most important roles is to keep parents abreast of what is happening in their child's life at Blair.
-To that end, I began writing a monthly e-newsletter, From Hilltop to Home, a few years ago, with the aim of providing parents with perspective and counsel based on my 22 years of working with high school students as a teacher, coach, houseparent and dean.
-While my four children are not yet of high school age—our oldest is 14—and I acknowledge that, unlike you, I have not yet navigated the teenage years with my own children, I’ve been through the boarding school cycle many times now and have seen virtually every challenge that an adolescent can face.
+Given that 84 percent of our students live here on campus, one of my most important roles is to keep parents abreast of what is happening in their child’s life at Blair.
+To that end, I began writing a monthly e-newsletter, From Hilltop to Home, 10 years ago, with the aim of providing parents with perspective and counsel based on my 25 years of working with high school students as a teacher, coach, dorm parent and dean.
+I’ve been through the boarding school cycle many times now and have seen virtually every challenge that an adolescent can face.
+This year, the oldest of my four children enters high schoolso more than ever, I understand the mix of pride, nerves and curiosity that comes with sending a child into this next chapter.

 You know your child best and your perspective is often the most telling, but if some of my advice can be helpful to you—in managing their and your transition to boarding school life and potentially setting your minds at ease during times of the year that can be challenging—then I am happy to be of service.